Caretech that is modular and grows with you as loved ones age

 Stay Safe at Home SensorsWireless movement sensors stick up around the house.
 Usually high up in the corner of each room you want to monitor.
 You might have one in the bedroom, bathroom, kitchen and living room.
 That way you can see how active someone is and know if they suddenly stop moving about like they normally do.

 You may put a door sensor on the front door and one on the fridge door.
-That way you can see people going in or out, or make sure someone is eating enough or potentially at risk of a UTI.The sensors talk to the Alcove router, which sends data securely to the cloud.
+That way you can see people going in or out, or make sure someone is eating enough or potentially at risk of a UTI.The sensors talk to the Alcove hub, which sends data securely to the cloud.
 They also pick up heat, light and battery information - giving live system status which is important for safeguarding.

 You can then see this through Alcove’s app, and set up alerts which are sent as text messages to your phone if something is wrong.